kaihendry/sg/README.md

 * Designed for a [time series](http://en.wikipedia.org/wiki/Time_series)
 * sg-* are  <100 SLOC
-* Uses ssh and rsync to copy things over, use control sockets to make it fast
+* Uses rsync to copy things over, keep a SSH control socket open to make it faster
 * `c/` for example cronjob scripts to get interesting data to plot
 * `g/` for example graphing scripts to plot PNGs or Web graphics